leggedrobotics/ocs2/ocs2_doc/docs/mpcnet.rst

 Therefore, MPC-Net is a useful proxy for MPC in computationally demanding applications that do not require the most exact solution.

 The multi-threaded data generation and policy evaluation run asynchronously with the policy training.
-The data generation and policy evaluation are implemented in C++ and run on CPU, while the policy training is implemented in Python an runs on GPU.
+The data generation and policy evaluation are implemented in C++ and run on CPU, while the policy training is implemented in Python and runs on GPU.
-The control Hamiltonian is represented by a linear quadratic approximation.
+The control Hamiltonian is represented by a linear-quadratic approximation.
 Therefore, the training can run on GPU without callbacks to OCS2 C++ code running on CPU to evaluate the Hamiltonian, and one can exploit batch processing on GPU.

 Robots